Conversely, the secret to navigating a surprise is humor — especially when it comes to something unexpected in a real estate transaction.

 These holes along the highway take many forms (or so I have seen).

-The unimaginable: Buyer has a brain aneurism on the day before closing.
+The Inimaginable: Buyer has a brain aneurism on the day before closing.

-The musical: Several days prior to closing, piano-owning Buyers realize they missed the Covenants, Conditions and Restrictions ban on pianos in the condo building.
-As we search for a possible music-friendly solution, I remind the impatient Sellers, “There’s always a piano.”
+The Musical: Several days prior to closing, piano-owning buyers realize they missed the Covenants, Conditions and Restrictions (CCRs) ban on pianos in the condo building.
+As we search for a possible music-friendly solution, I remind the impatient sellers, “There’s always a piano.”

 Yes indeed.
 In every transaction, “there’s always a piano.”